Jonathan Gifford transportation C0119

 Organized by title.

-Special Collections Research Center also holds many other transportation collections.
+Special Collections and Archives also holds many other transportation collections.

-Jonathan Gifford transportation collection, Collection #C0119, Special Collections Research Center, George Mason University Libraries.
+Jonathan Gifford transportation collection, C0119, Special Collections and Archives, George Mason University Libraries.

 Collection donated by Jonathan Gifford in 1999.